 On this episode, we open up the black box of pharmaceutical and public health expertise.
 We tell the story of a drug, from its days as middling flu treatment through its meteoric rise to international blockbuster.
 How do experts decide what makes a good drug, and how do pharmaceutical companies make billions from pandemic panic?

 This episode has loads more information, citations, and resources.
-You can find those on our website, citedpodcast.com.
+You can also find related articles on our website, citedpodcast.com.
 Including articles by our research assistant, Franklynn Bartol, on topics like: industry funding of patient advocacy groups, the meaning (and limitations) of ‘evidence-based medicine,’ and the broader research literature on industry funding and why it’s a problem.

 An earlier version of this podcast said that drug companies now must publish all their trial data before a drug goes to market.
 In fact, the FDA requires that the companies must register their trial data on a government website, ClinicalTrials.gov.
 This excludes non-randomized observational trials and a few other earlier, prospective studies.
 The script was changed to reflect that correction.